 - The Beagle Boys in Donald Duck comics.
 They still wear their masks, and don't shave.

-- Aversion in a Don Martin cartoon for MAD: Men looking for an escaped convict at a train station see a hairy-armed, tattooed, stubble-faced person in a dress walk by.
+- Subverted in a Don Martin cartoon for MAD: Men looking for an escaped convict at a train station see a hairy-armed, tattooed, stubble-faced person in a dress walk by.
 One of them pulls off the person's wig and they jump on the presumed escaped convict... but let her go with shamefaced apologies.

-- As the page quote indicates, the WWII comedy All the Queen's Men (allegedly Based on a True Story) completely destroys any possibility of seeming authentic because the actors (including Eddie Izzard) make absolutely no attempt to be believable as women.
+- As the page quote indicates, the WWII comedy All The Queens Men (allegedly Based on a True Story) completely destroys any possibility of seeming authentic because the actors (including Eddie Izzard) make absolutely no attempt to be believable as women.

 - A number of the Carry On films involve Sid James or Bernard Bresslaw (or another similarly unmistakeably masculine cast member) wearing a dress, and the authority figure they're trying to evade falling instantly for him, despite the fact that he's clearly Sid James or Bernard Bresslaw wearing a dress.
 (The fact that the authority figure was frequently Kenneth Williams may add a bit of subtext to this.)